kikiluvv/woundscribe/README.md

 **Workflow:**
 1. OCR Extraction: Converts each PDF page to text.
-2. Document Parsing: Detects patient sections using regex patterns like Resident Name: <Name>.
+2. Document Parsing: Detects patient sections using regex patterns like `Resident Name: <Name>`.
 3. Database Lookup: Normalizes names (First Last) and checks the JSON database for clinic assignments.
+   - **Fuzzy Matching**: If an exact match is not found, the program uses fuzzy matching to suggest possible matches with a similarity score.
+Matches with a score above 85% are flagged for review.
 4. PDF Splitting: Creates individual PDFs for each patient in a folder named after the clinic.
-5. Database Update: Adds any new patients to data/patient_map.json with clinic "UnknownClinic" by default.
+5. Database Update: Adds any new patients to `data/patient_map.json` with the clinic set to `UnknownClinic` by default.
+6. Interactive Review:
+   - **Unknown Patients**: Prompts the user to manually assign clinics to patients with `UnknownClinic`.
+   - **Fuzzy Matches**: Allows the user to review and resolve potential duplicate patient entries interactively.

 ---